 - Mixed-Income Housing and Communities: Degree to which the policy helps create or sustain mixed-income housing, or contributes to the creation of mixed-income communities through development or preservation of affordable or workforce housing.

-- Innovation: Degree to which the policy leverages public resources, attracts new investment, harnesses market forces, and/or engages the private sector and/or community-based organizations in a demonstrably new or enhanced manner for the jurisdiction.
+- Innovation: Degree to which the policy pushes the envelop and is making bold changes.
+For example, programs or policies that leverage public resources, attract new investment, harness market forces, and/or engage the private sector and/or community-based organizations in a demonstrably new or enhanced manner.

 - Replicability: The extent to which the policy can serve as a model for other jurisdictions.